ellisrobertsx/GeoQuiz/README.md

 - **Question Display**: Shows the question prompt.
 - **Answer Options**: Provides clickable buttons for users to select their answers.
 - **Score Tracking**: Similar to the home page, displays the current score and tracks correct and incorrect answers.
-- **Next Question Button**: Allows users to proceed to the next question.
 - **Stop Quiz Button**: Allows users to stop the quiz and return to the home page.

 ## Planning Stage